exercism/docs/community/suggesting-exercise-improvements.md

 So you've found something you'd like to improve about an exercise.
 Firstly, thank you for caring, and for making the time to tell us! 💙

-When changing an exercise, there's a few things to consider, and they're slightly different for Learning Exercises (those that teach topics in the Syllabus) and Practice Exercises (the rest).
+When changing an exercise, there are a few things to consider, and they're slightly different for Learning Exercises (those that teach topics in the Syllabus) and Practice Exercises (the rest).
-We go into the extra differences in those below.
+We go into those differences below.

-However, firstly there's a couple of generic things to consider.
+However, firstly there are a couple of generic things to consider.

 ### Changing an exercise has consequences

 There are quite a few consequences in changing an exercise:
-1. Firstly, adding new tests may well break existing solutions.
+1. Adding new tests may break existing solutions.
   This has the consequence of outdating thousands of people's work, which is frustrating for them if the extra tests aren't highlighting any existing bugs.
-2. It also has the consequence of us having to retest everyone's work, which has both an environmental and financial cost.
+2. We have to retest everyone's work, which has both an environmental and financial cost.
-3. Finally, this work involves one or more maintainers taking the time to review the changes, which means they're not able to make other improvements to the track during that time.
+3. One or more maintainers have to take the time to review the changes, which means they're not able to make other improvements to the track during that time.

 For all these reasons, we are careful to only change exercises where there's a strong identifiable benefit.

 ### Avoid trending towards entropy

 The aim of exercises' test suites is not to be comprehensive about all possible cases.
-Our exercises are not production software nor are they designed to imitate real-world use-cases.
+Our exercises are not production software, nor are they designed to imitate real-world use-cases.
 They are designed to be toy-problems to help you gain **fluency in a programming language**.
-We therefore deliberately avoid trying to cover every edge-case, forcing lots of input validation, or other such real-world situations.
+We therefore deliberately avoid trying to cover every edge-case, forcing lots of input validation, or other such real-world concerns.
 If your suggested improvement is to catch an edge-case or to check input-validation, it's unlikely to be accepted unless it makes a substantial difference to the exercise.

 ## Learning Exercises